canonical/kernel-docs/docs/reference/glossary.md

   See {doc}`/reference/oem-kernels` for more information.

+SAUCE
+  A SAUCE patch is a patch not included in Linus Torvalds' tree or linux-next.
+This could be patches lying in subsystem trees and not yet been pulled in, or patches obtained from other non-upstream sources and are unlikely to be upstreamed for various reasons.
+Due to this non-upstream nature, they can potentially become maintenance burdens and security concerns, and should be carefully evaluated.
+  SAUCE patches are one of the three categories of the patches that the kernel team may accept.
+A SAUCE patch sender must explicitly mark the patch with the "UBUNTU: SAUCE:" at the beginning of the commit subject.
+The sender is also expected to justify the benefits of such patches in the cover letter and the SRU description.

+  See {doc}`/reference/patch-acceptance-criteria` for more information.

 SRU
   Stands for Stable Release Update, a process in distributions like Ubuntu used to provide important updates to packages, including kernel packages, after the release of a stable version.
 SRUs deliver